kenjohansen/optin-manager/docs/architecture/architecture-and-erd.md

 # OptIn Manager Architecture & ERD

 ## Overview
+This document is the single source of truth for the OptIn Manager architecture and data model.
+All legacy references to a `users` table have been removed.
+The backend strictly separates:
+- **Contacts:** End-user recipients of opt-in/consent, identified by email or phone (`contacts` table).
+- **Auth Users:** Admin/staff/service accounts for authentication and admin UI (`auth_users` table).

+All foreign keys referencing recipients use `contact_id` and point to `contacts.id`.
+No `users` table exists in the schema.
+This separation ensures clarity, scalability, and compliance.

+### Configuration, Provider Credential Storage, and Security

+#### Vault Key Management (Hybrid Approach)
+- The provider secrets vault key is loaded using a prioritized hybrid approach:
+    1. Environment variable (`PROVIDER_VAULT_KEY`)
+    2. HashiCorp Vault (if configured)
+    3. Kubernetes Secret (mounted as file)
+    4. OS-protected file (Linux: `/etc/optin-manager/provider_vault.key`, Windows: `%PROGRAMDATA%\OptInManager\provider_vault.key`)
+    5. Project directory fallback (dev only, with warning)
+- **Key is never stored with the vault file** unless fallback is required for dev/testing.
+- Production deployments should use K8s Secret, HashiCorp Vault, or OS-protected file.
+- Key rotation is supported; all access is auditable.
+- This design is compliant with SOC2/ISO27K and extensible to KMS/cloud secret managers.

+#### Vault Key Management (Hybrid Approach)
+- The provider secrets vault key is loaded using a prioritized hybrid approach:
+    1. Environment variable (`PROVIDER_VAULT_KEY`)
+    2. HashiCorp Vault (if configured)
+    3. Kubernetes Secret (mounted as file)
+    4. OS-protected file (Linux: `/etc/optin-manager/provider_vault.key`, Windows: `%PROGRAMDATA%\OptInManager\provider_vault.key`)
+    5. Project directory fallback (dev only, with warning)
+- **Key is never stored with the vault file** unless fallback is required for dev/testing.
+- Production deployments should use K8s Secret, HashiCorp Vault, or OS-protected file.
+- Key rotation is supported; all access is auditable.
+- This design is compliant with SOC2/ISO27K and extensible to KMS/cloud secret managers.

+- Admin UI allows configuration of:
+    - Company branding (logo, colors, company name, privacy policy link)
+    - Email/SMS provider selection (e.g., AWS SES/SNS; extensible for others)
+    - Separate credentials for email and SMS providers (access key, secret key, region, etc.)
+- **Provider Credentials Vault Design:**
+    - All provider credentials are stored ONLY in a secure, encrypted vault at `backend/vault/provider_secrets.vault` (Fernet/AES-256 encryption).
+    - The vault is never committed to git, never exposed to the frontend, and is not stored in the main database.
+    - Only the backend service can access the vault; access is controlled by a master key provided via environment variable.
+    - All access and modifications to the vault are auditable (API logs, file change times).
+    - In production, external vaults or Kubernetes Secrets may be used, but the dev/test default is the encrypted local vault.
+- **SQLite DB Location (dev):** `backend/optin_manager.db` (all persistent relational data except secrets).
+- **Separation of Sensitive and Non-Sensitive Configuration:**
+    - Sensitive config (provider credentials) is always in the encrypted vault.
+    - Non-sensitive config (branding, connection/test status) is in the customization table (main DB).
+- **Connection/Test Status Persistence:**
+    - Connection/test status is persisted in the customization table, never in the vault.
+    - UI can show connection/test status without exposing secrets.
+- **Delete Credentials Feature:**
+    - Admin UI provides a button to delete provider credentials at any time, resetting connection status to 'untested'.
+    - This ensures customers have full control and can revoke access at any time, supporting compliance (ISO27K, SOC2, etc.).
+- **Test Connection Feature:** For each provider, admin UI can test credentials via backend API (never exposes secrets).
+- **Extensible Design:** System is built to add new providers and vault integrations as needed.

 This document describes the architecture and data model (ERD) for the OptIn Manager system, focusing on:
 - Backend: Data layer and API
 - Frontend: Middleware and presentation